Home » Regions » North America » Mediterranean California » Southern California Mountains

 Get involved!
 You can help our ecoregion articles progress faster.
 Help us find photos of these regions.
 Contact us if you have any additions or corrections to any of these articles.
 You can also donate to support our ongoing work.

 The average climate here is a mild, semi-arid Mediteranean climate, but varies considerably by elevation and orientation relative to the topography.
-The climate tends towards a desert climate at lower elevations in the south and on the eastern side of the ranges; near the ocean it is mild but rainfall is low.
-At higher elevations, precipitation increases significantly, summers become hotter, and winters colder; the highest elevations reach an alpine climate with cool summers and cold winters.
+The climate tends towards a desert climate at lower elevations in the south and on the eastern side of the ranges; near the ocean temperatures are mild and humidity and cloud cover are higher, but rainfall is low.
+At higher elevations, precipitation increases significantly, summers become hotter, and winters colder; the highest elevations reach a dry-summer subarctic climate with cool summers and cold winters with extensive snowfall.
 Summers are thus hottest at mid-elevations.
-Low elevations are nearly frost-free whereas highest elevations can experience frost during nearly two-thirds of the year, and experience significant snowfall, with snow cover often persisting into warmer months but eventually melting.
-The higher precipitation supports richer forests than exist elsewhere in southern California.
+Low elevations are nearly frost-free whereas high elevations can experience frost during nearly two-thirds of the year, and experience significant snowfall, with snow cover often persisting into warmer months but eventually melting.
+The higher total precipitation supports more tree growth than can be found elsewhere in southern California uplands.

 This area extends to the coast in a small area.
 In most areas though it is bordered to the west by the California Coastal Sage, Chaparral, and Oak Woodlands.
 To the east it is bordered by the Mojave Basin and Range, produced in large part by the rain shadow from these mountains.
 Farther south, it is surrounded at lower elevations by the Coastal Sage, Chaparral, and Oak Woodlands, and does not directly border desert, although moving east not far one finds the Sonoran Basin and Range.